Neonatal distress | Medical Council of Canada

 Enabling Objectives

-In cases of neonatal distress, the candidate will
+Given a neonate in distress, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

-2. maternal and perinatal history;
+2. a relevant maternal and perinatal history, and

 3. construct an effective initial management plan, including

-1. neonatal resuscitation;
+1. neonatal resuscitation,

-2. elements of ongoing supportive care, including;
+2. elements of ongoing supportive care, including

-3. appropriate communication with caregiver(s);
+3. appropriate communication with caregivers, and